mstrausbaugh7-eng/march-madness-brackets/README.md

 2. Enter your name to create your bracket and enter the family code
 3. Pick winners for each round — start with Round of 64, work through to the Championship
 4. Hit **Save Picks** when done
-5. Picks can be updated any time before the tournament starts
+5. Picks can be updated any time before the tournament starts - locks on 19 March at noon EDT

 ### You (Admin)
 1. On the home page, click the small dot `●` in the footer **5 times** to unlock Admin mode